New Mexico State Hospital

 |Location||Las Vegas, NM|

 This facility was established in 1889.
 They admitted their first patient in 1893 in a modest three story building.
+The original building which housed the Insane Asylum was completed on March 1, 1892, at a cost of $34,250.
+A year later the hospital was sufficiently staffed to open its doors for the care and treatment of mentally ill persons from throughout New Mexico.
 It was expanded because of the growing need for patient care.
 By 1935, the hospital was treating 750 patients.
 The term "mistreating", is more accurate as applied to treating mental patients during that era, because of the general medical ignorance about mental illness and disorders.
-Only recently, has mentally illness been considered a disease like any other disease.
-However, some people continue to hold ignorant prejudices about this class of illness.
+Only recently, has mental illness been considered a disease like any other disease.
+In 1970 the name was changed to the Las Vegas Medical Center, and in 2005 it became the New Mexico Behavioral Health Institute.

 The New Mexico Behavioral Health Institute is the only state owned and operated psychiatric hospital in New Mexico.
 NMBHI is made up of five clinical divisions serving a wide range of public needs.
 Each division is separately licensed and has its own unique admission criteria.
 The most familiar is the inpatient care to adult psychiatric patients.
 They provide adult psychiatric services on six units, serving approximately 1000 admissions per year.
 The adolescent program is dedicated to treating adolescent sex offenders.
 The forensic division offers competency evaluation and treatment for adult patients who have allegedly committed a felony.